shin1125/mcp-kr-legislation/README_en.md

 - The Ministry of Legislation API is a free service, so please refrain from excessive requests
 - Consult with experts for legal interpretation or legal advice
 - This tool is for informational purposes and does not replace legal advice
+- You can verify original data directly through API URLs included in each response

 ---